Discovering Mental Resilience through Disney Heroes

 In "Frozen," Elsa embodies the struggle of hiding one's true self.
 As she grapples with her magical powers, she learns that embracing vulnerability is an essential part of mental resilience.

-Initially fearful of her powers, Elsa isolates herself in an effort to protect those she loves.
-Through the song "Let It Go," she discovers the strength that lies in embracing who she is.
+Initially fearful of her powers, Elsa isolates herself to protect those she loves.
+Through the powerful song "Let It Go," she discovers the strength that lies in embracing who she is.
 Her journey from fear to acceptance illustrates that allowing ourselves to be vulnerable is a crucial step toward resilience.

 The Importance of Support Systems